 In August 2018, Aretha Franklin passed away, leaving four children and an estate in the tens of millions of dollars.
 She did not, however, leave a last will and testament.
 This lack of planning has created the potential for legal conflict over settlement of her sizeable estate.

 While failing to create a comprehensive estate plan generates national news in the case of celebrities, it is an issue that extends to all demographics.
-A 2017 survey by Caring.com showed that only 4 in 10 Americans had a valid will.
+A 2020 survey by Caring.com and Trusts & Wills showed that only 3 in 10 Americans had a valid will.
 Often a result of procrastination, not having a will may also come from misconceptions and a lack of understanding of its benefits.

 Why Is Having a Will So Important?